-Our named executive officers for fiscal 2016, which consist of our principal executive officer and the next two most highly compensated executive officers, are:
+Our named executive officers for fiscal 2017, which consist of our principal executive officer and the next two most highly compensated executive officers, are:

-- Eric B. Stang, our President and Chief Executive Officer; - Ravi Narula, our Chief Financial Officer; and - Spencer D. Jackson, our Vice President and General Counsel.
+- Eric B. Stang, our President and Chief Executive Officer; - Ravi Narula, our Chief Financial Officer; and - James A. Gustke, our Vice President of Marketing.

-Although not required, we have also included in this compensation disclosure James A. Gustke, our Vice President of Marketing.
-Therefore, for purposes of the disclosure set forth in this prospectus, we have included Mr. Gustke within the "named executive officer" group.
+Although not required, we have also included in this compensation disclosure Spencer D. Jackson, our Vice President and General Counsel.
+Therefore, for purposes of the disclosure set forth in the Proxy Statement, we have included Mr. Jackson within the "named executive officer" group.